kacgrzes/expo-template/README.md

 Version in the `package.json` is one to one the latest expo on which the template was tested.

+## Why to use?

+We know there are a lot of project starters for react native, but we have some good features:
+- Fully works with **expo go**
+    - Good for start the project and later you can switch to expo-dev-client
+- **Code generators** (create new screen / create new component)
+- **Fully + Strong typed**
+- **App deployment documentatio** (currently in progress, but it will be added in near future)

 ## Demo

 <p align="center">